 Version 2 of MVP Released (2014)

-Win 1st place at Google NEXT, Silicon Valley Startup & FoodIT pitch competitions
+Win 1st place at 11 pitch competitions including, Google NEXT, Silicon Valley Startup & FoodIT

-Farmers track more than 4 million cases of fresh produce
+Farmers tracked more than 4 million cases of fresh produce

 Win 1st Place at PUSHTECH 2020 and the industries Produce Marketing Association (PMA), SARTA AgTech and San Francisco Shark Tank, pitch competitions

-Closed $1Million from Tim Draper’s Ventures Lab & Kaiwu Capita Begun development of Marketplace, Transportation platform and Inventory Management System (IMS)
+Closed $1Million from Tim Draper’s Ventures Lab & Kaiwu Capital Begun development of Marketplace, Transportation platform and Inventory Management System (IMS)

 Partnered with Universidad Americana de Managua (UAM) and Universidad Nacional de Ingenieria (UNI) in Nicaragua to carry out a weekend hackathon to find our awesome development team